vaultgroup-sa/cv-cvdocs-public/unit/README.md

 ## The .proto file

-The gRPC proto file is available on the vaultgroup documentation website
+The gRPC proto file is available on the VaultGroup documentation website

 ## Building